wp-plugins/bridgedd/readme.txt

 == Upgrade Notice ==

+= 1.2.5 =

+BridgeDD 1.2.5 fixes a serious bug in phpBB logins.
+If you have phpBB registration set to allow "any character" in usernames, this is a **mandatory** upgrade!

+= 1.2.4 =

+### BridgeDD 1.2.4 is a MANDATORY update!

+From this point forward, the only way to update BridgeDD 1.2.3 and earlier will be to download and activate the [**BridgeDD Update Plugin**](https://github.com/wp-plugins/bridgedd/archive/update.zip).
+If you attempt to update BridgeDD 1.2.3 to any future version of BridgeDD through wordpress.org, **it will potentially corrupt your phpBB installation**.

 = 1.2.3 =

 BridgeDD 1.2.3 is a signiticant upgrade from previous versions.
 Those using earlier versions of BridgeDD should immediately update to this version!